 - Fine Chopping: Show off your chopping skills here by finely chopping all the vegetables.
 It’s tedious, but the presentation is everything, and you’ll get better at it with practice.
 Avoid using a food processor, especially for the parsley, which can wilt the parsley and ruin the texture of the salad.

 - Fine Bulgur: In fact, it should be extra fine bulgur to be precise.
-The focus of the salad is on the parsley, not the bulgur, so you want fine bulgur that incorporates easily into the salad.
+The focus of the salad is on the parsley, not the bulgur, so you want fine bulgur that incorporates easily into the salad without standing out.

 - Fine Tomatoes: You want them to be ripe for flavor’s sake, but firm so they don’t release too much juice.
-If you do get a lot of juice, be sure to use a colander to drain the juice.
+What I like doing is coring the tomatoes to remove the juicy interior and use that for another salad recipe.
+You can also just use a mesh colander to drain the liquids from chopped tomatoes.

 - 1/4 cup extra fine bulgur wheat

-- 2 green onions, very finely chopped (both green and white parts)
+- 2 green onions both green and white part

 - Salt and pepper to taste

-- Prepare all the vegetables by finely chopping.
+- Meanwhile, prepare the vegetables by washing, drying thoroughly and finely chopping them.
 When preparing the tomatoes, it helps to use a colander to drain the excess juice, which you can use in another recipe at a later time.